Difference Between Paradigm and Theory

 What is Theory?

-Theory can be said as a verified hypothesis or statement that has many scientifically proven results for proof of its existence.
+A theory is a verified hypothesis or statement with many scientifically proven results to prove its existence.

-Theory can also be classified according to the field they are being used in but the most known type is the scientific theory.
-This includes all the statements, hypothesis and postulates that are proven from the paradigm.
+Theories can also be classified according to the field they are being used in, but the most known type is the scientific theory.
+This includes all the statements, hypotheses, and postulates proven from the paradigm.

 theory